andrew-cotter/ab_testing/ab_testing_example.md

 ### Goal

-Evaluate A/B testing results and decide which marketing strategy works the best.
+Evaluate A/B testing results and decide which promotion strategy works the best.

 ### Columns